theshivv/OrgaFood/README.md

    2. Modern UI for android
    3. Firebase, Firestore
    4. GIT & GITHUB in Android Studio
-Merging branches, solving conflicts were major problems faced by me and my team members.
+Merging branches, solving conflicts were major one the problems faced by me and my team members but due to this I understand working of git and github in android studio very well.

 * Prathamesh Ghogare -
 Hi team!